<?xml version="1.0" encoding="utf-8"?>

 • What's the purpose of this page?

-• How does this page help users achieve their goals?
+• How does it help users achieve their goal?

 Exercise #4